ilias-bikenov/shared-docs/README.md

 - General flow:
   - Create field with type document, add/delete/update fields

-#### There are flows, something may work incorrectly, but the general idea is implemented
+#### There are flaws, something may work incorrectly, but the general idea is implemented